-In connection with our IPO, we entered into sale restriction agreements ("Sale Restriction Agreements") with each of our executive officers: John J. Kerin, Martin E. Louie, Gene A. Berman, William E. Hughes, Jr. and Hessam Nadji.
-The Sale Restriction Agreements provided for vesting acceleration as to all outstanding shares of restricted shares held by the executive officers and termination of the existing Buy-Sell Agreements entered into between us and our executive officers prior to the IPO in exchange for the executive officers' agreement to limit their ability to sell, transfer, hypothecate, encumber or in any way alienate any of their shares (the "Sale Restriction").
-The Sale Restriction lapses as to 20% of the executive officer's shares subject to the Sale Restriction annually over a five-year period on each anniversary of the effective date of the agreement, on an executive officer's continued service through each lapse date.
-Additionally, the Sale Restriction shall lapse as to 100% of the shares subject to the Sale Restriction on an executive officer's death, termination of an executive officer's service after age 67, a change in control of the Company or the fifth anniversary of the date an executive officer ceases to be a service provider of the Company.
-The Sale Restriction Agreements also contain certain covenants, including non-solicitation and non-competition provisions, restricting the executive officers for three years after all of the shares have been release from the Sale Restriction.
+In connection with our 2013 IPO, we entered into sale restriction agreements ("Sale Restriction Agreements") with each of our executive officers: John J. Kerin, Martin E. Louie, Gene A. Berman, William E. Hughes, Jr., and Hessam Nadji.
+The Sale Restriction Agreements provided for vesting acceleration as to all outstanding shares of restricted shares held by the executive officers and termination of the existing Buy-Sell Agreements entered into between us and our executive officers prior to the IPO in exchange for the executive officers' agreement to limit their ability to sell, transfer, hypothecate, encumber, or in any way alienate any of their shares (the "Sale Restriction").
+The Sale Restriction lapses as to 20% of the executive officer's shares subject to the Sale Restriction annually over a five-year period on each anniversary of the effective date of the agreement unless modified by the Board, subject to the Sale Restriction on an executive officer's death, termination of an executive officer's service after age 67, a change in control of the Company, or the fifth anniversary of the date an executive officer ceases to be a service provider of the Company.
+The Sale Restriction Agreements also contain certain covenants, including non-solicitation and non-competition provisions, restricting the executive officers for three years after all of the shares have been released from the Sale Restriction.